-GroupNameAttr The attribute type whose corresponding

-attribute value gives the name of the user

-group.

-GroupBaseDN The base DN of the tree in the LDAP directory

-that stores user groups.

-GroupObjectClass The object class that applies to user group

-entries in the LDAP directory structure.
+GroupNameAttr The attribute type whose corresponding attribute value gives the name of the user group.
+GroupBaseDN The base DN of the tree in the LDAP directory that stores user groups.
+GroupObjectClass The object class that applies to user group entries in the LDAP directory structure.

-GroupSearchScope The group search scope specifies the search

-depth relative to the group base DN in the LDAP directory tree.
-Possible values are:

-BASE, ONE, Or SUB.

-MemberDNAttr The attribute type that is used to retrieve

-LDAP group members.

-See "iSF Properties File" on page 699 for more details.

-7. The LDAP version number can be either 2 or 3, corresponding to LDAP v.2 or LDAP v.3 respectively.

-Basic LDAP properties

-The following properties must always be set as part of the LDAP adapter configuration:

-'''

-com.iona.isp.adapters=LDAP

-com.iona.isp.adapter.LDAP.class=com.iona.security.is2adapter.lda

-p.LdapAdapter

-'''

-In addition to these basic properties, you must also set a number of LDAP parameters, which are prefixed by com.iona.isp.adapter.LDAP.param.
+GroupSearchScope The group search scope specifies the search depth relative to the group base DN in the LDAP directory tree.
+Possible values are: BASE, ONE, OR SUB.
+MemberDNAttr The attribute type that is used to retrieve LDAP group members.
+See "iSF Propertie s File" on page 601 for more details.
+7. The LDAP version LDAP v.2 or LDAF number can be either 2 or 3, corresponding to v.3 respectively.
+Basic LDAP properties The following properties configuration: s must always be set as part of the LDAP adapter com.iona.isp.adapter com.iona.isp.adapter p.LdapAdapter rs=LDAP r.LDAP.class=com.iona.security.is2adapter.lda sic properties, you must also set a number of LDAP prefixed by com.iona.isp.adapter.LDAP.param.